While Reading Billy Collins at Bandera’s Best Restaurant, Words Come to Me

 * * *

-“While Reading Billy Collins at Bandera’s Best Restaurant, Words Come to Me” was a finalist last fall for the Slippery Elm Prize in Poetry.
+“While Reading Billy Collins at Bandera’s Best Restaurant, Words Come to Me” was a finalist for the 2017 Slippery Elm Prize in Poetry.
 It was published in Slippery Elm (print only) in December 2017.
-You may be amused to hear that shortly after the winner was announced, I had lunch in Bandera with one of the other finalists in this competition, but not at the restaurant featured in the poem.
+You may be amused to hear that shortly after the winner was announced, I had lunch in Bandera with one of the other finalists in this competition, D.G.
+Geis, but not at the restaurant featured in the poem.
 The photo is of a local bar, not the eatery, but it offers some of the flavor of the town.